Robust Graph Neural Networks via Unbiased Aggregation: Estimation Bias Analysis of Robust GNNs

-In this section, we conduct a preliminary study to evaluate the robustness of representative robust GNNs.
-Then we establish a unified view to uncover their inherent connections, offering explanations of their improved robustness under small attack budgets and failure under large attack budgets.
+In Section~\ref{sec:robust-analysis}, we conduct a preliminary study to evaluate the robustness of several representative robust GNNs.
+In Section~\ref{sec:unified-view}, we establish a unified view as $\ell_1$-based models to uncover the inherent connections of three well-performing GNNs, including SoftMedian, TWIRLS and ElasticGNN.
+In Section~\ref{sec:bias_analysis}, we leverage the bias of $\ell_1$-based estimation to explain the catastrophic performance degradation in the preliminary experiments.